jonnyreeves/js-logger/README.md

 Note that `Logger.setLevel()` will also change the current log filter level for all named logger instances; so typically you would configure your logger levels like so:

-	// Create a couple of named loggers (typically in their own AMD file) var loggerA = Logger.get('LoggerA');
+	// Create a couple of named loggers (typically in their own module) var loggerA = Logger.get('LoggerA');
 	var loggerB = Logger.get('LoggerB');